filamentphp/filament/packages/tables/docs/05-actions.md

     ->action(fn (Collection $records) => $records->each->delete())
 ```

+> Please note that the parameter name `$records` in the `action` callback function is required, any other name won't work here.

 You may deselect the records after a bulk action has been executed using the `deselectRecordsAfterCompletion()` method:

 ```php